PremierLangage/platon/README.md

     Please continue reading this guide to learn more about all the generated files and directories.

 3.
-    Generate docker images of PLaTon services.
+    Generate docker images of PLaTon services and run containers.

-    > By default, the docker daemon always runs as the `root` user on a linux system.
-If you don’t want to preface the docker command with `sudo` [please read this guide](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket).

     ```sh
-    ./bin/dev-build.sh
+    ./bin/docker-up.sh
     ```

+    > The creation of the images may take some times on the first usage depending on your system setup.

 4.
-    Run PLaTon with nginx inside docker and open the browser on `https://platon.dev`
+    Once all services starts, open the browser on `https://platon.dev`

-    > This will work because `platon.dev` host is added to the `/etc/hosts/` file of your system by the install script and a `ssl` certificate is generated under the directory `server/certs` to be used by nginx.
+    > This will work because `platon.dev` host is added to the `/etc/hosts/` file of your system by the `install.sh` script and a `ssl` certificate is generated under the directory `server/certs` to be used by nginx.

-    > You have to wait for all the containers (specialy the `platon_app` container that will compile angular components before running it) to be running before opening your browser.
+    > You have to wait for all the containers (specialy the `platon_app (app_1)` container that will compile angular components before running it) to be running before opening your browser.

-    ```sh
-    ./bin/dev-up.sh
-    ```

     At this point, you will see an error in your browser like the following one: